jiamubai/general-nlp-flowerfinetune/README.md

 ## Evaluation Result

-We use Mistral-7B model with 4-bit quantization as default.
-The estimated VRAM consumption per client for each challenge is shown below:

 |          | Humanity | Social Science | STEM  | Average |
 |:--------:|:--------:|:--------------:|:-----:|:-------:|
 |  FedAvg  |  59.93   |     78.94      | 62.67 |  67.18  |